ontola/searchlauncher/README.md

 - **Custom shortcuts** - Directly call actions from android using Intents (flashlight, rotation)
 - **Speed** - Lightweight, fast!
 - **Smart sorting** - Apps sorted by recent usage (with optional usage stats permission)
+- **Widgets** - Add widgets through the search bar, resize them, and toggle visibility by tapping the background
 - **Guided onboarding** - Step-by-step permission setup
 - **Background image & Theme** - Customize color theme (including system dark mode) and use your own background image
 - **Quick Access to notification bar & quick settings** - With a swipe gesture from middle to the bottom, open the notification bar & quick settings.